Zephyr™ 1.75mm Filament Extruder

 1. Remove the System Cooling fan.
 Apply a maximum of 0.4 N*m on fan reassembly

-1. Unscrew the Front block& remove the Front block and Gearblock all together.
+1. Unscrew the 2 front screws on the Front block and loosen the screw maintaining the Gear block.
 Apply maximum 1 N*m on block reassembly

-The MeltCore™ & nozzle of the Zephyr™ can be readily removed when needed.
+The nozzle of the Zephyr™ can be easily removed when needed.
 To achieve this, please follow these steps using :

 To do so you need to: